Ste4s/DvEnEnhancement/README.md

 So you can see that this extension has a very narrowly defined audience (Evernote Dvorak keyboardists) and scope for very specific pages (editing notes on Evernote.com).

-## How can I report issues with this extension?

-Visit the GitHub project **Issues** tab.
-Enter your question or details and create a new issue.
-Be sure to mention which platform you're using (Mac, Windows, Linux), browser version, and a description of the issue you're seeing.
-Include a list of steps that can reproduce the problem if you can.

 ## Does this extension include any tracking, ads, or other surprises?

 No. This extension just adds a link between two keyboard shortcuts and the Evernote toolbar.
 It does not track anything, send information, load things, or interact with anything else in your browser or notes.